openmhealth/shimmer/shim-server/src/main/java/org/openmhealth/shim/googlefit/Google-Fit.md

 ### Description
 This description relates to the primary endpoint above, for merged data points.
 This endpoint returns all of the body height data points that were synced to the Google Fit platform from devices connected to Google Fit.
 The body height values are returned as floating point numbers with a unit of meters.
 Each datapoint has a start datetime (startTimeNanos) and end datetime (endTimeNanos) and although they are likely the same, we will need to check that before creating the data point.
 The nanos values are unix epoch nanoseconds that are aligned to UTC.

-### Parameters
-- Required parameters: time-frame-start-in-nanos, time-frame-end-in-nanos are required to specify the range of dates/times for which the data should be retrieved.
-Userid is required, but is set to “me” in all cases to refer to the user whose authentication token is being used.

-- Optional parameters: “limit”, which is the maximum number of datapoints to be returned in the response and if the there are more data points in the dataset, nextPageToken will be set in the dataset response for pagination; “pageToken” which is the continuation token, which is used to page through large datasets.
-To get the next page of a dataset, set this parameter to the value of nextPageToken from the previous response.

 ## get step count
 - Endpoint: derived:com.google.step_count.delta:com.google.android.gms:merge_step_deltas